patriciogonzalezvivo/ada/deps/glfw/README.md

 GLFW itself depends only on the headers and libraries for your window system.

+The (experimental) Wayland backend also depends on the `extra-cmake-modules` package, which is used to generate Wayland protocol headers.

 The examples and test programs depend on a number of tiny libraries.
 These are located in the `deps/` directory.